Zuwairanajma/To-do-List_Testing/README.md

 - [🙏 Acknowledgements](#acknowledgements)

-# 📖 "Awesome Books with ES6 Project!" <a name="about-project"></a>
+# 📖 "To-do List with webpack Project!" <a name="about-project"></a>

-Awesome books with ES6 is a website built with modules files based on various functionalities, the stacks used to build the project are HTML, CSS and JS.
-You can add book to the list and the book list will be stored for future use, you can also remove book from the list if such is no loneger needed, it is a very flexible website.
+To-do-list is a website built with modules files based on various functionalities, the stacks used to build the project are HTML, CSS and JS.
+You can tasks to the list and the task will be stored for future use, you can also remove tasks from the list if such is no loneger needed, it is a very flexible website.
 The project consist of The following sections
--The list section.
+-The to do list header section.
--The add book section.
+-The Task list section.
--The contact section.
+-The clear completed task section.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>